Agriculture in Bangladesh: Cashew

 Cashew nut cultivation primarily occurs in hilly areas of Bangladesh, with ongoing efforts aimed at expanding production to plains, including areas such as Jessore District.
 The country produces approximately 1,500 tonnes of cashew fruits annually, engaging over 2,000 farmers in its cultivation.
 To encourage cashew production, the government has initiated projects and distributes free saplings among farmers.

 As of 2021, there are 12 factories across the country processing approximately 300 tonnes of cashew nuts each year.
 According to government officials, Bangladesh imports about 5,000 tonnes of raw cashew nuts.
 Additionally, 700 tonnes of processed cashew nuts are brought in annually, with plans to import raw nuts in large quantities and re-export after processing.

 Edible Oil

 Mustard oil production in Bangladesh rose by 3.35 lakh tones to 11.52 lakh tones this year, according to the agriculture ministry.
 Mustard oil output worth Tk 3,000 crore in Bangladesh.

+Sunflower, soyabean, palm production is gaining popularity through pilot programs and research programs.